Find Grad Schools

 Education Levels of Medical Illustration Majors

-During the 2020-2021 academic year, 167 students earned their graduate certificate in medical illustration.
+During the most recent year for which data is available, 170 people earned their graduate certificate in medical illustration.
 This earns it the #87 spot on the list of the most popular graduate certificate programs in the nation.

 The following table shows the number of diplomas awarded in medical illustration at each degree level.